KofaxRPA/RPA-11.2/README.md

 * French Localization
 * Email Inbox Browsing
 * Peak & Average License Monitoring
+* Monitoring which websites and Desktop Applications Robots are using.
 * Integration with Microsoft Google and Amazon cloud AI services
 * numerous quality-of-life improvements for Robot Builders.